Constitutional Court Procedure Act

 The petitioning authority shall provide evidence to prove the underlying facts supporting the dissolution of the political party.

-Prior to the oral argument sessions, the Constitutional Court shall direct the petitioning authority to provide additional pieces of evidence within a specified period of time when it finds the submitted evidence apparently insufficient; if the petitioning authority fails to do so, the Constitutional Court may dismiss the petition by a ruling.
+Prior to the oral argument sessions, the Constitutional Court shall direct the petitioning authority to provide additional pieces of evidence within a specified period of time when it finds the submitted evidence apparently insufficient; if the petitioning authority fails to do so, the Constitutional Court may dismiss the petition by an order.

 The petitioning authority may not re-petition the case that has been dismissed in accordance with the preceding Paragraph based on the same underlying facts.